SV-ZeroOne/Hacking_Write-ups/thm_dogcat.md

 Base64 decode the string outputted and that will display the contents of the flag.php file.

 Here is the index.php source code that I got via the LFI and PHP filter wrapper method.
+If we analyze the index.php source code of the application we can understand that there is logic that needs to be fulfilled in order to get the LFI attack to work.
+The source code logic says that it must contain the word _dog_ or _cat_ and that it requires an **ext** parameter to be set or it will default to .php as the extention for the specified file.

 ```php
 <!DOCTYPE HTML>